mlswg/mls-protocol/draft-barnes-mls-protocol.md

 A new participant generates this message using the following steps:

 * Fetch a GroupInitKey for the group
-* Use the frontiers in the GroupPreKey to add its keys to the trees
+* Use the frontiers in the GroupInitKey to add its keys to the trees
 * Compute the direct path from the new participant's leaf in the new ratchet tree (the add\_path).

-An existing participant receiving a UserAdd first verifies the signature on the message, then verifies its identity inclusion proof against the updated identity tree expressed in the GroupPreKey of the Handshake message (since the signer is not included in the prior group state held by the existing participant).
+An existing participant receiving a UserAdd first verifies the signature on the message, then verifies its identity inclusion proof against the updated identity tree expressed in the GroupInitKey of the Handshake message (since the signer is not included in the prior group state held by the existing participant).
 The participant then updates its state as follows: